-object a MOFA object. views character vector with the view names, or numeric vector with view indexes.
-Default is 'all' groups character vector with the group names, or numeric vector with group indexes.
-Default is 'all' factors character vector with the factor names, or numeric vector with the factor indexes.
-Default is 'all'
+views character vector with the view names, or numeric vector with view indexes.

+groups character vector with the group names, or numeric vector with group indexes.

+factors character vector with the factor names, or numeric vector with the factor indexes.